 - Analysts view Microsoft with 26 Buy, 8 Hold, and 2 Sell ratings. (source: MarketBeat.com)

 - Insider sold 15,056,164 shares during the last three months and 72,745,814 shares in the past year. (source: NASDAQ.com) The company approved another $40 bln stock buyback program that began in 2017.
 Microsoft also raised its dividend 8% to 39 cents.

 - Microsoft is compared to other software and service companies with quarterly results possibly impacting Apple (AAPL), Google (GOOGL) and Oracle (ORCL).

-Microsoft is one of several large companies that moved higher the last couple of years after having been basically flat for a decade.
-The stock reached $56.85 on December 29th, 2015 and tested that area again in April.
-The level is similar to where the dot.com boom found resistance.
-Point and figure technicians have a bearish price objective of $45.
+Microsoft is one of several large companies that moved higher in recent years after having been basically flat for a decade.
+Microsoft’s move through $60 pushed above levels where the dot.com boom found resistance.
+The balance area around $70 followed $58.
 (Chart courtesy of StockCharts.com)

 DISCLAIMER: By using this report, you acknowledge that Selerity, Inc. is in no way liable for losses or gains arising out of commentary, analysis, and or data in this report.
 Your investment decisions and recommendations are made entirely at your discretion.
 Selerity does not own securities in companies that they write about, is not an investment adviser, and the content contained herein is not an endorsement to buy or sell any securities.
 No content published as part of this report constitutes a recommendation that any particular investment, security, portfolio of securities, transaction or investment strategy is suitable for any specific person.